Welcome to Pybus University, where learning is a lifelong adventure.

-Pybus Market is pleased to offer a series of unique and fun classes for the general public.
+Pybus Public Market is pleased to offer a series of unique and fun classes for the general public.
 Classes are free, unless otherwise indicated below.
-Class size is generally 32 people per class, except in several instances also noted below.
+Some classes have a limited number of attendees, so be sure to sign up early!
 The location of most classes will be in front of the Cashmere Valley Bank Community Kitchen.
 Each class will last 60 to 90 minutes and will be a one night event.
 Classes are taught by local volunteers with an interest and aptitude in the subject.
-The public is invited to register for as many — or as few — classes as you like.
+The public is invited to register for as many classes as you like.

-To register, simply complete the registration form below.
-YOU WILL RECEIVE AN AUTOMATED RESPONSE, CONFIRMING YOUR REGISTRATION, WHICH IS THE ONLY COMMUNICATION YOU WILL RECEIVE FROM PYBUS MARKET.
+To register, click the “Register Now” link next to the class listings.
 Once you receive the automated confirmation of enrollment, simply show up for the 7:00pm class at the designated date at Pybus Market.
 Classes start promptly at 7:00pm.

 Thank you for your interest in Pybus University.

 If you have any questions or concerns, please email firstname.lastname@example.org

 Journey of The “Santiago Sisters:” Walking the 500 mile Camino de Santiago from France into Spain